-On August 27, 2018, the Company received notice from the NYSE American LLC ("NYSE") that it was not compliant with the NYSE's low selling price rule 1003(f)(v) and would have six months to cure such noncompliance.
-On February 20, 2019, the Company received notification from the NYSE that the Company has been granted an extension to May 31, 2019 to regain compliance with NYSE's low selling price rule 1003(f)(v).
+On August 27, 2018, the Company received notice from the NYSE American LLC ("NYSE") that it was not compliant with the NYSE's low selling price rule 1003(f)(v) and would have six months to cure such noncompliance, that was subsequently extended to May 31, 2019.
+On June 3, 2019, Comstock Mining Inc. (the "Company") received a letter from the NYSE American LLC (the "Exchange") stating that the Company was in compliance with the Exchange's continued listing standards set forth in Part 10 of the Exchange's Company Guide.
+The Exchange specifically noted that the Company has cured the Company's previously announced selling price deficiency and that the ".bc" designation, signifying below-compliance with its listing standards was removed from the Company's trading symbol effective June 4, 2019.
+The Company was also removed from the list of noncompliant issuers on the NYSE's website.